 In SSE to ESE winds 3rd Ave (just west of Centenial Beach, Tsawassen) is the popular spot .
 You can ride in a S wind but it gets turbulent, or an E wind, but it is directly on shore, so in these conditions you better have some skills.
 3rd Ave is the best place for those starting out in my opinion.
 If you go to 3rd when the tide is between 8 ft and 11 ft (for tides, click on Weather in the menu above) you can stand in ankle to waist high water and walk to shore or back up wind if things don't go well.
 If you can ride and stay stay up wind and body drag back to your board then 3rd Ave is good in any tide (a bit of a walk to the water if tide is under 8 feet)

-In a W or NW wind, Spanish Banks is the place to be (BUT it's closed during the summer to kiters).
+In a W or NW wind, Spanish Banks is the place to be (BUT only Spanish Banks West Extension beach is open during the summer to kiters).
 Same tide heights apply as at 3rd if you want to be able to touch bottom.
-The summer spot for the W or NW wind would be the Ferry Terminal.
+A good summer spot for the W or NW wind is the Ferry Terminal.
 Some of us go to other spots with a W or NW wind but you need a higher skill level at these places.

 In a SW wind (not seen very often) Crescent Beach is the place to be.
 Below about 4 feet you are walking out over the sand bars to the water.